winterstein/Eclipse-Markdown-Editor-Plugin/README.md

 	mvn package

-then check `site\target` directory for update site archive `markdown.editor.site-x.x.x.zip` and p2 repository
+then check `site\target` directory for update site archive `markdown.editor.site-x.x.x.zip` and p2 repository.
+Use Help -> Install New Software... -> Add... -> Archive to istall from .zip file.